1. Turn on Direct Expense as an Extraction Type

 Click Import

-Any updates made in QBO will be reflected back in Tofu.
+Any changes made in QBO will be reflected back in Tofu.

 Important notes